Terrance/SkPy.docs/protocol/login.rst

 .. http:post:: https://client-s.gateway.messenger.live.com/v1/users/ME/endpoints

-    .. note:: An empty JSON object must be provided in the body of the request.
+    .. note:: A JSON object must be provided in the body of the request, even if empty.

     The non-standard header ``LockAndKey`` is required, and has the following format::